kubeflow/kubeflow/bootstrap/developer_guide.md

 brew upgrade golang
 ```

-golang-1.11.2 creates go.mod, go.sum files which include dependencies.
+golang-1.11.2 uses go.mod, go.sum files which include dependencies.
-To install new dependencies use `go get <dependency>`.
-It also no longer creates a vendor directory.
+To install a new dependency use `go get <dependency>`.
+golang-1.11.2 no longer creates a vendor directory.
+You should add the environment variable `GO111MODULE=on` to your shell init file

-### Important Makefile targets
+### Makefile targets

 ```
 build             debug             push